lizard-demon/bhopblox/README.md

 ### Current Gameplay Experience

 **What You Can Do Right Now:**
-- **Browse 6 Unique Voxel Worlds**: Explore detailed descriptions of Crystal Cave, Sky Islands, Ocean Mining, Volcano Base, Ice Palace, and Desert Oasis with author information
+- **Browse 6 Unique Speedrun Worlds**: Explore detailed descriptions of Crystal Cave, Sky Islands, Ocean Mining, Volcano Base, Ice Palace, and Desert Oasis with author information and speedrun challenges
 - **Experience Authentic Minecraft Interface**: Enjoy complete block-style aesthetics with stone-textured panels, dirt/grass backgrounds, and pixelated rendering
 - **Interactive World Selection**: Click to select worlds with visual feedback (bright green highlighting) and audio confirmation (ascending chord progressions)
-- **Launch WebAssembly Engine**: Initialize the voxel engine infrastructure with real-time status updates and see the canvas display with authentic Minecraft-style block frame
+- **Launch WebAssembly Game Engine**: Initialize the speedrun game engine with real-time status updates and see the canvas display with authentic Minecraft-style block frame
+- **View Competitive Leaderboard**: See current speedrun times including lizrd_demon (42.5s), TestPlayer123 (50.17s), borg23 (58.2s), and okpineapple12 (61.7s)
 - **Immersive Audio Experience**: Listen to generative ambient music that evolves across multiple musical scales (pentatonic, Japanese, Hirajoshi), plus contextual sound effects for every interaction
 - **Seamless Navigation**: Switch between world selection and engine states using ESC key or "◀ EXIT" button with smooth transitions and proper cleanup

 **The Experience:**
-The game currently focuses on the world browsing and selection experience within an authentic Minecraft-style interface.
-When you select and launch a world, the WebAssembly voxel engine initializes successfully with real-time status updates ("Loading engine..." → "Ready"), automatically loading world.dat data directly into the Emscripten virtual filesystem.
-The engine displays a responsive canvas (up to 1000x650px) with Minecraft-style block frame and the foundation ready for future voxel content.
-The emphasis is on the immersive block-themed atmosphere, sophisticated generative audio system, streamlined data loading, and seamless Reddit integration.
+The game currently focuses on the speedrun world browsing and selection experience within an authentic Minecraft-style interface.
+When you select and launch a world, the WebAssembly game engine initializes successfully with real-time status updates ("Loading engine..." → "Ready"), automatically loading state.json data containing player information, leaderboard, and encoded game state directly into the Emscripten virtual filesystem.
+The engine displays a responsive canvas (up to 1000x650px) with Minecraft-style block frame ready for competitive speedrun gameplay.
+The emphasis is on the immersive block-themed atmosphere, competitive gaming elements, sophisticated generative audio system, and seamless Reddit integration.

 ### What You Experience Right Now